 We went to my cousin’s wedding.
 It was a lovely wedding– very unlike any wedding I’ve yet been to, but a lot like the weddings in the movies (you know, like The Wedding Crashers… never understood why someone would *want* to go to a wedding they weren’t invited to).
 The ceremony was short and simple, though there were a lot of attendants, complete with flower girl and ring-bearer.
 The bride had both her father and step-father give her away, one on each arm.
 The Lutheran minister was kind of a jolly middle-aged woman.
 The gentlemen were almost all in army dress uniforms.
 From my cousin’s face, you could not tell he was hit by a roadside bomb in Afghanistan just a few months ago.
 He’s still not walking correctly and never may, but the damage seems to mainly be concentrated in one leg.

 The wedding was in a part of the country where folks are not as stiff as Midwesterners or as unstructured as Northern Californians.
 I’ve been to Midwestern wedding receptions that tried to be like this reception, but the soul wasn’t there so they always ended up being kind of lame with folks congregated in the parking lot to talk away from the DJ.
 People at this wedding line-danced (and not just to country music) and they enjoyed it.
 My usually introverted uncle is apparently a dancing fiend and led the bride in some traditional dances.
+This essay is plagiarized.
 The food was great and full of local specialties (including something we heard about on the Splendid table from their road trip foodies).
 And, important in my book for any wedding, they served appetizers between the wedding and reception.